TimHanewich/Power-Platform-Assets/Demos/DOC-Parole-Check-In/readme.md

 4. Delete the original portal you had made.
 Create a new portal.
 Opt to create a portal from an existing record(s) and choose the portal record that was imported.
 5. Deploy the Power BI Dashboard (found above) to Power BI online.
 Open the *Parole Management* Model-Driven app.
 In this app you'll find a custom page.
 Update the Power BI tile URL to the URL of the Power BI report you've deployed.
 6. Create demo data: portal contact "John Connors" (use [portrait](./assets/portrait.jpg) and [profile](./assets/profile.jpg) pictures), etc.
+7. Install Power Automate on your phone and log in.
+This will be used to notify you (acting as the parole officer in this case) upon the parolee checking in via the kiosk app.